aliceliveprojects/WildLoggingDBParent/ReImplementing.md

 We're going to remove all authentication from the interface for the time being - right now, the API and the data which it fronts will be open.
 In later exercises, we'll add authentication properly.

-1. In RESTlet studio, change the attribution (name, contact details, etc) of the API.
+1. In SwaggerIO, change the attribution (name, contact details, etc) of the API.

-2. Change the base URL to reflect the new Heroku app we created.
+2. Change the host URL to reflect the new Heroku app we created.

 3. Remove the security schemes from the API